evergreendong/REST-API-for-the-Customer-Relationship-Management/README.md

 * Upldate a new customer
 * Delete a list of customers

+Therefore, HTTP methods will be include GET, POST, PUT and DELETE respectively.

 ### Run and Test

 You will need to install and configure eclipse, MySQL and POSTMAN